rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

   import("syntax").then((syntax) => {}).catch((err) => {});
   ```

-Note: "Side-effects" is to describe there are actual impacts and changes been made to the Operating Systems.
+The word "side-effects" is to describe there are actual impacts and changes been made to the Operating Systems.
 It can be messages print to console/terminal, read/write files in file system, IPC/RCP data receive/send to remote systems, etc. When we start a program, we usually expect it does some "side-effects" to help us finish our work.
 But for library/package, we usually expect they don't have any side-effects, but just expose some utilities and let the executable files call them.

 ### A Real-World Node Project with NPM Packages